2011 National Soccer Hall of Fame Induction Class: Player

 To be eligible in this category, a player must have been retired for at least three full calendar years but no more than ten.
-The person must have also played at least twenty games for the United States men's national soccer team or at least five seasons in an American first-division league, being selected at least once as a league all star.
+The person must have also 1) played at least twenty full games for the United States or 2) at least five seasons in an American first-division league, being selected at least once as a league all star.
 Voting began on February 17, 2011 and ended on March 11, 2011.
 Any player who was named on at least 66.7% of the ballots cast was selected for induction.
 Any player who received less than 5% of the ballots was dropped from the Player eligibility list and will be placed on the Veterans eligibility list when they meet the criteria for that list.
 Those people eligible to vote for this category included all current and former coaches of the United States men's and women's national teams, active Major League Soccer and Women's Professional Soccer coaches with a minimum of four years tenure, select soccer administrators, designated members of the media and all Hall of Famers.
-Three individuals ran away with the voting, Cobi Jones, Eddie Pope and Earnie Stewart.
+Three individuals ran away with the voting: Cobi Jones, Eddie Pope and Earnie Stewart.